 Outside there are life-size images of an elephant, a horse, and a bull.
 The bull represents the Shiva’s vehicle, Horse the Kuldevta of Holkars, and the Elephant a sign of royalty.
 Simplicity is the keyword at Ahilya Bai’s Rajwada or palace.

 At Ahilya Fort, my biggest discovery was a unique ritual that was put in place by Rani Ahilya Bai herself and that continues till date – unbroken or Akhand as we say in India.

-In her days, 108 Brahmins used to create 125,000 miniature Shivalingas every day from black earth, worship them and then offer them to Narmada River.
-Today, 11 Brahmins create about 15,000 Shivalingas every day, worship them and then offer them to Narmada waters.
+In her days, 108 Brahmins used to create 125,000 miniature Shivalingas every day from black earth, worship them, and then offer them to the Narmada River.
+Today, 11 Brahmins create about 15,000 Shivalingas every day, worship them, and then offer them to Narmada waters.
 Every day between 8-10 AM you can witness this Puja.